waterfall-foundation/aave-contracts/docs/core_contracts.md

 -------

-## 6. после деплоя конрактов с aave-protocol  выполнить
+## 6. After deploating the contracts with aave-protocol execute

-в scripts/stopPause.js задать полученый адрес LendingPoolConfiguratorAddress, после выполнить
+in scripts/stopPause.js set the received LendingPoolConfiguratorAddress, then execute

      npx hardhat run scripts/stopPause.js --network waterfall